leeola/fixity/fbuzhash/README.md

 # fbuzhash

-**NOTE: This crate is a port of https://github.com/silvasur/buzhash and will focus on a subset of parity and correctness.
+**NOTE**: This crate is a port of https://github.com/silvasur/buzhash and will focus on a subset of parity and correctness.
 The only addition i expect to make are some golden-master tests to ensure parity of ported code.
 Anything else is out of scope.